Midlife is a threshold.

 Now I work with inner landscapes.

-It’s often the first signal something’s ready to be heard.
+It’s often the first signal that a deeper layer is ready to be heard.

-Embodied listening helps you slow down, listen inward, and discover the next step that feels right in your body.
+Embodied listening helps you slow down, listen inward, and sense the next step that feels right in your body.

 This isn’t about fixing.

-It’s about making contact with what’s real — even when it’s unclear or unfinished.
+It’s about making contact with what’s real — even when it’s unclear, early, or not yet nameable.

 -